pkerpedjiev/cambridge-trees/README.md

 ;

 texts = ['This map shows which trees are found',
-         'most often on each block in Cambridge',
-         'Use the mouse to hover over items',
+         'most often on each block in Cambridge.', 'Use the mouse to hover over items',
          'in the legend or on the map to see',
          'where each species is most common']